Quotes about responding to failure

 Share five things you’re good at.

 The prompt today is a good exercise for anyone.
-So, I will if I can list five things that I am good at.
+So, I will see if I can list five things that I am good at.

 1. I am a good writer.
 I have written one very skinny fiction book that I put on Amazon.
 My favorite compliment concerning my writing was when a fellow church member said that my devotional booklet got het to open her Bible more.
 She really started asking our pastor more questions.